KairamkondaKalyanDass/Video-games-MapReduce/README.md

 Create the Virtual Machine:

-###Installion of VMWare Download the VMWare from above link and then install by these steps Create a new Virtual machine: Create a new virtual machine by pressing the ‘New’ button: Choose a name, use ‘Type’: ‘Linux’: Press Next Select memory size for the VM.
-(2048 MB) Press Next Select ‘Use an existing virtual hard drive file’’, click the button to browse to the directory you unzipped the provided VM image and press ‘Create’.
-Select the machine and click ‘Play virtual machine’ Start the VM!
+###Installion of VMWare Download the VMWare from above link and then install by these steps Create a new Virtual machine: Create a new virtual machine by pressing the â€˜Newâ€™ button: Choose a name, use â€˜Typeâ€™: â€˜Linuxâ€™: Press Next Select memory size for the VM.
+(2048 MB) Press Next Select â€˜Use an existing virtual hard drive fileâ€™â€™, click the button to browse to the directory you unzipped the provided VM image and press â€˜Createâ€™.
+Select the machine and click â€˜Play virtual machineâ€™ Start the VM!

 How to run the solution